 Surgery for this condition formerly was not a very satisfactory one for either the surgeon or the patient.
 This required an incision around the border of the areolae from the 3 to 9 o’clock positions with direct excision of the tissue under direct vision by the surgeon with scissors often leading to an irregular or lumpy final result.
 It also required drainage tubes coming out of the sides of the torso.
 Most of all, however, was the appearance of two half-moon scars on the chest, which no man cares to display for the rest of his life.

 I hope this has been helpful to you.
-Please write down questions as they arise as our staff is always anxious to help you in educating you about your condition as well as the solutions we can offer.
+Please write down questions for your gynecomastia consultation as they arise as our staff is always anxious to help you in educating you about your condition as well as the solutions we can offer.